zchyde/brooklinebooksmith.com/_drafts/books-to-be-thankful-for.md

 &nbsp;

-&nbsp;
+There are many, *many*more books we are thankful for but not all are photographed.&nbsp; Altogether, though, these titles make on heck of a reading list -- my TBR pile just increased 10-fold. &nbsp; Come on in and pick up any one of these incredible titles -- you never know -- it might change your life.

-There are many, many more books we are thankful for but not all are photographed.&nbsp; Altogether, though, these titles make on heck of a reading list -- my TBR pile just increased 10-fold. &nbsp; Come on in and pick up any one of these incredible titles -- you never know -- it might change your life
+Additonal titles:

 *Tris's Book* by Tamora Pierce